codelex-io/pro-docker/lesson_01/homework.md

 Instructions that should be checked: COPY, ADD, VOLUME, USER, WORKDIR, STOPSIGNAL, ONBUILD, STOPSIGNAL, HEALTHCHECK

+Reading about "Docker history <Container ID>" command.
+It is available at [Docker command line reference](https://docs.docker.com/engine/reference/commandline/cli/).
+It can be used to check commands that are run for specific images.

 ### Base Assignment

 Create your own Dockerfile